basicallydan/danhough.com/_posts/2015-06-10-dropzone-cloudinary.markdown

 * [Direct, unsigned upload to Cloudinary from your browser](http://cloudinary.com/blog/direct_upload_made_easy_from_browser_or_mobile_app_to_the_cloud)
 * [Dropzone Documentation](http://www.dropzonejs.com/)

 Thanks for reading!
 I hope that this has been useful, but if you have any suggestions to improve it please get in touch.
+Also, thanks to [Alun](https://twitter.com/4lun) for having a read before I published.